-This historic holiday has been around for more than a century but it’s often omitted or dismissed in American textbooks.
+Juneteenth is celebrated annually on June 19th, which is where it gets its name from.
+This historic holiday has been around for more than a century but American textbooks often omit or dismiss it.

 What is Juneteenth?

 Juneteenth, which is short for June Nineteenth, marks the day that U.S. federal troops arrived in Galveston, Texas.
 They went to ensure that all enslaved African Americans were freed.
 Juneteenth is also the oldest celebration of the legal end of slavery in the United States.

 - Jubilee Day

 - Cel-liberation Day

 - Second Independence Day

 On September 22, 1862, President Abraham Lincoln issued the Emancipation Proclamation.
 This proclamation was to be enacted on January 1, 1863.
 It said that all enslaved people that seceded from the U.S. during the American Civil War were to be freed.

 This meant that slaves in border states and states under Northern control were not to be freed.